DorianGrey/ng-webpack-template/docs/migration/MIGRATION__19_0_0.md

 There is no "real" migration guide - the configurations are quite similar and thus should not make any problems.
 See the `webpack-serve` configuration guide: https://github.com/webpack-contrib/webpack-serve#webpack-serve-config

-**Note:** The `serve` for previewing your production build was updated to use `koa` as well to avoid additional depenencies on `express`.
+**Note:** The `serve` for previewing your production build was updated to use `koa` as well to avoid additional dependencies on `express`.
 It's migration should be straight-forward as well, since the features in use are not that different for these two frameworks.

 # Migration of custom logger to `signale`